playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 });
 ```

-This is because Vue uses Proxies under-the-hood to power component state.
-Rest assured, however; this `Proxy` is still our component instance.
+This is because Vue uses Proxies under the hood to power component state.
+Rest assured, however, this `Proxy` is still our component instance.

 ### Exposing Component Variables to References {#exposing-comp-vars}

 We're not able to do much with this component instance currently.
-If we change out `Parent` component to `console.log` the `pi` value from `Child`:
+If we change out `Parent` component to `console.log`, the `pi` value from `Child`:

 ```vue
 <!-- Parent.vue -->